 Are the graduates able to take the ARDMS exams?

-Yes, ACC Sonography Programs students apply and take the ARDMS Sonography Principles and Instrumentation exam (SPI) during the Programs.
+Yes, ACC Sonography Program students apply and take the ARDMS Sonography Principles and Instrumentation exam (SPI) during the program.
 Graduates are able to apply to take their specialties exams prior to graduation and, if approved by the ARDMS, take their exams immediately upon graduation.